-Each country has a different type of wet market that offers the type of meat-based on the culture and preference of the people of that particular country.
+Each country has a different type of wet market that offers the type of meat based on the culture and preferences of the people of that particular country.
 Additionally, religion, too, plays a critical role in determining what is permissible to be sold in the market.
 For example, cows are considered sacred in India, which is why India does not allow them to be consumed by anyone in the country.

 The Wet Markets

 It is common for people to focus on their religion and their preferences.
 However, they rarely pay attention to the factor that hygiene, the health of the animal, and the conditions in which it was kept also play a critical role in determining if the animals are safe to consume.

 Industrial as well as agricultural practices play a significant role in public health.
 If an industry is following inappropriate practices, it increases the chances of animal infection, and hence the transmission of that infection to humans when they consume the animal.